-Never inspect or service the unit by yourself.
+NEVER inspect or service the unit by yourself.
 Ask a qualified service person to perform this work.
-However, as end user, you may clean the air filter, suction grille, air outlet and outside panels.
+However, as end user, you may clean the air filter and air outlet.

-Never replace a fuse with a fuse of a wrong ampere ratings or other wires when a fuse blows out.
+NEVER replace a fuse with a fuse of a wrong ampere ratings or other wires when a fuse blows out.
 Use of wire or copper wire may cause the unit to break down or cause a fire.